gen-covid/pmm/README.md

 pmm.py inlcudes the code for selecting the input features, training and testing the model

-The code is based on the hypothesis that boolean features as described [1] are available as CSV files in the directory booleans with names:
+The code is based on the hypothesis that boolean features as described in [1] are available as CSV files (with samples along rows) with names:
 * data_al1_ultrarare.csv
 * data_al2_ultrarare.csv
 * data_al1_just_rare.csv